feroshjacob/TailorSwift/README.md

 <b> Prerequisites </b>

-1. Unix environment (Implemented in Mac, see no problems in working on a Linux machine)
+1. Mac/Windows environment (Implemented in Mac, tried in Windows. see no problems in working on a Linux machine)
 2. SBT installed ( Works on 0.13.7)
 3. Eclipse with Scala-ide (Works on Eclipse Kepler and scala-ide 3.0.3)